This coleslaw with celery seed is a unique twist on a classic side. It’s the perfect coleslaw for pulled pork, chicken or ribs!

 This coleslaw with celery seed is one of those versatile slaw recipes that will work for just about every meal, all through the summer and fall.

 It can be used as a topping for a pulled pork sandwich, or simply served alongside.
-And it’s certified delicious with my buttermilk grilled chicken and orange glazed chicken.
+And it’s certified delicious with chickenw ith buttermilk marinade for chicken and buttermilk chicken tenders.
 Whatever you serve it with, make sure you also have a round of tequila mojitos or strawberry Moscow mules to wash it all down!

-The vegetables are flexible.
-Feel free to use all green or all red cabbage, or simply buy a bag of the pre-shredded mix (seriously, SO easy).
+• cabbage – I like to use a combination of red and green cabbage, but feel free to use all green or all red cabbage, or simply buy a bag of the pre-shredded mix (seriously, SO easy).
 All told, you’ll need 4 cups shredded cabbage.
-Any extra cabbage can be used to sprinkle over lamb tacos or made into cabbage potato soup or corned beef egg rolls.

-The key ingredient here is obviously the celery seeds.
-The seeds are tiny, but they pack a powerful flavor punch of concentrated celery, adding yet another layer of flavor to this slaw.
+• celery seed – these seeds are tiny, but they pack a powerful flavor punch of concentrated celery, adding yet another layer of flavor to this slaw.

 Overhead photo of table covered in plates filled with barbecue food like grilled chicken, coleslaw, potato salad and fruit.